Cast and Director for Insidious 6

 Filming will take place in Australia

-While "The Conjuring 4" is currently dominating the box office, the next chapter of James Wan's "Insidious" series continues to take shape.
-The two leading actresses and the director's position for "Insidious 6" have been announced via Deadline.
+A new treat for horror fans: While "The Conjuring 4" dominates the box office, the next chapter of James Wan's "Insidious" film series is also starting to take shape.
+The two leading actresses and the director for "Insidious 6" have been announced via Deadline.
+And one thing's for sure: the team is leaning heavily on experienced horror talent!

 Since its debut in 2010, "Insidious" has become one of the most popular horror series.
 With its blend of family drama, nerve-wracking atmosphere and terrifying jumpscares, director James Wan has set a new benchmark for the genre.
 If you're looking for similar movie experiences, you'll find plenty of material in the following selection to keep you awake at night.